koengr/QCforBusiness/_part1/chapter_4.md

 <fieldset class="field-set" markdown="1">
 <legend class="leg-title">At a glance</legend>

 - Four key applications in IT are: simulation of chemistry and materials, cracking cryptography, using quantum networks to distribute cryptographic keys, and solving large-scale optimization and AI problems.

 - Not every quantum speedup is useful: a much faster classical computer is often a better choice.
-In optimisation and AI, we have not found a truly valuable 'killer application' yet.
+In optimisation and AI, we have not found a truly valuable ‘killer application’ yet.

 </fieldset>